Skip navigation EPAM

 Chandra Sekaran

 When it comes to content creation, organizations spend a lot of money, and they engage external agencies and internal creative teams to produce assets.
 Once they are created, the assets sit in the different systems used by each team, like OneDrive or a local file system.
-Most of the time, the teams responsible for content creation spend a significant amount of valuable time digging through those systems to try to find assets.
-To put it simply, there are a lot of inefficiencies and disconnects between teams when it comes to file management that cause major delays with the content creation process.
+Often, the teams responsible for content creation spend a significant amount of valuable time digging through those systems to try to find assets.
+To put it simply, there are a lot of inefficiencies and disconnects between teams when it comes to file management that cause major delays in the content creation process.

 MB